 Check Your Driving Record

-Fortunately, you’ll receive a warning letter once you receive 10 to 13 points on your driving record.
-This letter gives you a heads up so you can improve your driving practices and avoid license suspension.
+You'll receive a warning letter once you receive 10 to 13 points on your AR driving record.
+This letter gives you a heads up so you can improve your driving practices and avoid a driver's license suspension.

-Refer to AR Driving Records to find out how to get a copy of yours.
+Refer to our AR Driving Records page to find out how to order a copy of your driving record today.